liip/bootstrap-blocks-wordpress-plugin/README.md

 The following commands can be used to setup a local dev environment.
 See the official [documentation of `@wordpress/scripts`](https://developer.wordpress.org/block-editor/packages/packages-scripts/#available-sub-scripts) for a complete list of commands.

 * `scripts/install-wp.sh [wp-version]`: Install local WordPress environment
-* `npm run env start`: Starts the Docker containers.
+* `npm run wp-env start`: Starts the Docker containers.
-* `npm run env stop`: Stops the Docker containers.
+* `npm run wp-env stop`: Stops the Docker containers.

 ### Testing